Estonia VAT guide

 Non-EU businesses:

-• May use the One Stop Shop (OSS) scheme if applicable to their supply chain.
+• May use the One Stop Shop (OSS) scheme where applicable

 • Travel agency services